KaleaPorter/cse15l-lab-reports/LabReport2.md

 ## Part 2
 **1. The absolute path to the private key for the SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer)**
 ![Image](privateKey.png)
+I used VSCode to access the private key on my computer.
+The absolute path to the private key is `\Users\Kalea\.ssh\id_rsa` to access the private key.
+The other key in the `.ssh` directory is a public key, but the one we want to access is called `id_rsa`.

 **2. The absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6, so it should be a path on ieng6's file system)**
 ![Image](publicKey.PNG)
+I used Edstem on a lab computer to access the public key.
+The absolute path to the public key is `/home/linux/ieng6/oce/62/462/klporter/.ssh/authorized_keys`.
+The public key is within the file `authorized_keys`, and I used the command `ls -a` to view the directories and files starting with a period.

 **3. A terminal interaction where you log into your ieng6 account without being asked for a password.**
 ![Image](noPassLogin.png)
+As you can see from the image, I typed `ssh klporter@ieng6.ucsd.edu` in the terminal and was able to log in without having to type in a password.

 ## Part 3
 Before working through Lab 2, I had no idea that I could connect to a remote server.
-It was really cool (and also crazy to initially wrap my head around) that I could connect to another computer that wasn't mine in the CSE basement, and that my commands would run on the remote computer.
+It was really cool (and also crazy to initially wrap my head around) that I could connect to another computer that wasn't mine in the CSE basement using `ssh`, and that my commands would run on the remote computer.
 Everything about servers was completely new to me, but I thought it was so interesting how we can create and join servers.
+I also thought it was interesting that the `man` command provides information on other commands or files.